Inheritance Tax and Trust Funds In NSW

-Inheritance Tax and Trust Funds can be complicated to set up, here is a scenario that I’m often confronted with.
+Inheritance Tax and Trust Funds in NSW can be complicated to set up, here is a scenario that I’m often confronted with.

 I would like to put $150,000 in Trust to each of my four children who are all in their 20’s.
 Will they have to pay inheritance tax or will they be exempt?